artisan-roaster-scope/artisan/_docs/11-events.md

 ![events editor](/assets/images/gsg/events editor.png)

-You have the option to render event descriptions instead of values.
+You have the option to render event values or descriptions instead of values.
+A value would be for example a gas setting that your have set with a slider so if your event button is Gas and the value is 32 it would render G32.
+In that that, case don't check the description box.
+If you check the description box, it will describe the event.
+For example A3(S0) would mean Alarm event 3, slider 0.

 Use the event button type "--" that creates an event adding labels to the graph rendering its button description.
 For those using sliders the rendering will continue to be the first letter of the Event name and two digits of the value IF you check Decimal Places under Config>Curves>UI.
 If you don’t it will render only one digit.

 During a roast it is now possible to have Artisan draw a line at the current point in time, which helps to compare the current roast state with that of the template (RoR, background event markers,..).
 You can activate this feature in the Events dialog (menu Config >> Events) by ticking the flag Show Time Guide.
 This helps you see Events you have in your Background roast profile.